 You must always:

-Inform employees of the LGPS regulations and their right to buy ‘lost’ pension.
+Tell members about their right to buy ‘lost’ pension.

 Unpaid child related or unpaid authorised leave

 If a member has unpaid child related leave or authorised unpaid leave, they can buy the lost pension back.
 They can pay APCs or shared cost additional pension contributions (SCAPCs).